rpavlenko/CodersCamp2021-Project3-ExpensesApp-backend/README.md

 ## Application Demo

-If you are curious about the results of our work just try our application :arrow_right: [Scrooge App](link).
+Here you an check demo of our Application: [Scrooge App](https://expenses-app-frontend-63b9u.ondigitalocean.app/).

 &nbsp;